luke-j-cheng/FPGA-Pong/README.md

   Debouncer
 </h3>
 This module simply is used to prevent any "bouncing" of the buttons which could lead to unintended actions/button presses on the board<br/>
-It is a shift register that is triggered by a clock cycle of 5 Hz
+It is a shift register that is triggered by a clock cycle of 5 Hz<br/>
 <h3>
   Clock Dividers
 </h3>